-The school reserves the right to carry out an online search on short-listed candidates.
+As part of our due diligence checks, the school reserves the right to carry out an online search on shortlisted candidates.
 This will only include a search for information which is publicly available online.
+Information relating to any online search will be recorded using an Online search record form or similar.

-The outcome of the short-listing process will be recorded, and information retained for a period not exceeding 6 months from the date of appointment of the successful candidate.
+The outcome of the short-listing process will be recorded, and information retained for a period not exceeding 6 months from the date of appointment of the successful candidate, after which it will be securely destroyed.